 Despite the large number of fabulous, active, interesting people who choose to be car-free, it is still considered an “alternative” lifestyle.
 We bus- and bike-dependent types are viewed as outside the mainstream: martyrs; angry, political types with something to prove; or die-hard environmentalists participating in “sustainability experiments.”
 Here’s the thing, though: Some people choose not to own cars out of good, old-fashioned, American self-interest.

 I wrote an essay on the personal-benefit aspects of car-free living for this month’s issue of Seattle magazine.
-And then, a couple of weeks ago, I found an entire book on the subject. …
+And then, a …